testing22-0/solution-challenge-10-23/README.md

 ## The Scripts

 Get ready for the magic!
 Our scripts are the key to the victory flag.
+See the full repository [here](https://github.com/testing22-0/solution-challenge-10-23/).

 ### Entrypoint - [src/page_404.js](src/page_404.js)